 These Flaky Jalapeño Cheddar Biscuits are my new favorite.
 I know I say that a lot, but really.
 It's not enough that I added some cheese and jalapeños into my biscuits.
 I added an entire cup of shredded cheddar and a quarter cup of chopped peppers, seeds and all, into my biscuits.
 The jalapeños give the biscuits a good spicy kick and the cheese adds a sharp savory bite.

-I've become pretty obsessed with biscuits over the past few years.
+I've become pretty obsessed with a good flaky buttermilk biscuit over the past few years.
 And people seem to really enjoy them too!
-My recipe for the Flakiest Buttermilk Biscuits consistently ranks in the top 5 of Google searches and I get dozens of comments about them every week.
+The recipe for my flaky buttermilk biscuit consistently ranks in the top 5 of Google searches and I get dozens of comments about them every week.
 But everyday I find new ways to make them even tastier.
-These may be hard to beat.
+These cheddar jalapeno biscuits may be hard to beat.

 Jump to: